Chest/Breastfeeding Robin Kaplan Chest/Breastfeeding Robin Kaplan

 What is the best way to wean from supplementing my breastfed baby?

-To wean from supplementing your baby, you will want to either reduce the amount of supplementation after each breastfeeding session or cut back on how often you supplement during the day.
-Try this reduced supplement amount for a few days and see if your baby still seems satisfied after eating throughout the day and night, as well as check your baby’s weight to make sure he/she gained enough over that time period.
+To wean from supplementing your baby, you will want to either reduce the amount of supplementation after each nursing session or cut back on how often you supplement during the day.
+Try this reduced supplement amount for a few days and see if your baby still seems satisfied after eating throughout the day and night, as well as check your baby’s weight to make sure they gained enough over that time period.
 If weight gain is still more than needed/expected and your baby seems satisfied after eating, continue to pull back on the amount of supplement per day until you reach a point where you have either cut supplementing completely or dropped down to your baby’s sweet spot.

 While reducing the supplementation amount, this also means that you might be able to cut back on the number of times you pump per day, which is what every parent wants to hear, right?
 A lactation consultant can definitely guide you on this process so that your milk supply isn’t lowered with this decrease in pumping frequency.